The Dempsey Cronin Memorial Invitational

 LD: Please do not spread in the round.
 I am a more traditional LD judge and was very traditional when I competed.
 If you run policy args you are going to have to do a very good job of convincing me because I will be coming in with a bias towards those types of arguments.
 Please use a value and value criterion and engage in the value debate.

-yes email chain: hhspolicy@gmail.com
+yes email chain: hhspolicy@gmail.com, speechdrop is also great

 please do something different. i've been judging the same debates in a cycle.